samuelebortolotti/neural-prnu-extractor/README.rst

-At this point, you will need to prepare the dataset composed of patches by executing *prepare_patches.py* indicating the paths to the directories containing the training and validation datasets by passing *--trainset_dir* and *--valset_dir*\ , respectively.
+At this point, you will need to prepare the dataset composed of patches by executing *prepare_patches.py* indicating the paths to the directories containing the training and validation datasets by specifying as arguments *--trainset_dir* and *--valset_dir*\ , respectively.

 You can learn more about how to perform this operation by executing